guardian/service-catalogue/packages/dev-environment/README.md

 The seeded database provides a predictable local starting point for development and testing.
 (It is not a snapshot or copy of any remote database.)

-It provides seed data, or at least empty tables, to allow all the packages in this repo that currently use the database to run successfully locally.
+It provides seed data, or at least empty tables, to allow all packages in this repo that currently use the database to run successfully locally.

 If you need to re-run the seed from a clean state, remove the local containers and volumes and then run `npm start -w dev-environment` again.

 ### Adding tables to the seed

-If you want to test new functionality, you can seed additional tables by updating `packages/common/prisma/seed.ts` with the relevant Prisma read, delete, and create calls.
+If you want to test new functionality, you can seed additional tables by updating `packages/common/prisma/seed.ts` with the relevant Prisma calls.

 When adding seed data: